HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### ii.
 Hardware

 #### HP ProDesk 400 G1
-These are relevant components on my machine which may differ from yours, keep these in mind as you will need to adjust accordingly, depending on your machine's configuration.
+These are relevant components on my machine that may differ from yours, so keep these in mind as you will need to adjust accordingly, depending on your machine's configuration.

 | Category  | Component                                       |
 | --------- | ----------------------------------------------- |